samshapley/OrchestrAI/README.md

 <b><@ { "tool_name": "GENERATE_IMAGE", "filename": choose , "prompt" : "Descriptive image prompt" } @></b>

-You can add tools to the folder, and add the logic to the `tool_manager.py`.
+Create a new one within the `tools` folder, and add the selection logic to `tool_manager.py`.
 Multiple tools can be specified by the AI in the response, to be executed in order.
 I recommend trying tools with the `story_pipeline.yml` to see how they work in illustrating a story.

 ### Running the Script